 Varkala Mangroves | Kayaking | Boating | Camping | Fishing | Canoeing | Country Boat Safari | Explore Mangrove Forest

-Mangroves in Varkala, Thiruvananthapuram
+Mangroves in Varkala, Thiruvananthapuram, Kollam.

 You may have known or experienced Varkala for its beaches, cliffs, and water sports, but ever been beyond that?
 Yes, this coastal town is home to the famous Varkala Mangrove Forest, an escape into the raw, undisturbed, and most beautiful part of nature.
 Just off the coastal buzz, this quiet backwater stretch attracts nature enthusiasts for bird watching and kayaking through tangled roots.
 It’s not flashy, but you can even enjoy a quick swim in a calm backwater lake.